 In addition, the Government should liaise with tech firms both national and international to roll out internet access services across the country for ease of access to all.
 They should also work with the local mobile service providers to ensure that mobile data is affordable for the majority of Kenyans.
 Furthermore, electricity should also be made more affordable for all.
 It is commendable that the Government of Kenya is already striving to ensure that all Kenyans have access to electricity through the Last Mile Electricity Connectivity Project.
-64
+99

-4.5 Training, Regulation and Capacity Building: Role of Law and Legal Institutions
+4.5 Training, Regulation and Capacity Building: Embracing Science and Technology in Legal Education and Training Institutions